-Please note that airlines may require passengers to fill out an electronic form up to 7 days before the scheduled flight.
+Please note that airlines may require passengers to fill out an electronic form before the scheduled flight.
 Please follow-up with your airline should you receive such a request to avoid your booking from being cancelled.

-Travelers bringing professional camera equipment or binoculars might require a permit, and risk retention and safeguarding of gear by customs.
+Travelers bringing binoculars might require a permit, and risk retention and safeguarding of gear by customs.
+Storage fees may apply.

 Nicaragua has established a ban on electronic smoking devices, prohibiting the use of e-cigarettes and similar devices, with or without nicotine.
 Customs officials are likely to confiscate these products upon arrival.

 In case of doubts on the above, please contact your travel planner.